 Testing the Audio Component

-To test the audio component, you must copy the necessary audio files into your game project.
+>>HERETo test the audio component, you must copy the necessary audio files into your game project.
 Create a new folder in the assets folder and name it sounds.
 Copy the bg_clip.mp3, blue_level_cue.wav, and my_game_cue.wav files into the sounds folder.
 You will now need to update the MyGame and BlueLevel implementations to load and use these audio resources.

 Change MyGame.js

-Update MyGame scene to load the audio clips, play background audio, and cue the player when the arrow keys are pressed.
+>>HEREUpdate MyGame scene to load the audio clips, play background audio, and cue the player when the arrow keys are pressed.

 Declare constant file paths to the audio files in the constructor.
 Recall that these file paths are used as resource names for loading, storage, and retrieval.
 Declaring these as constants for later reference is a good software engineering practice.